 As Council representatives, we are the eyes, ears and voice for our classes.
 We ask questions and listen to everyone’s views about our school.
 We take this information back to our meetings for discussion so that we can all help Chirton school to keep improving.
 An example of our school council in action is the introduction of ‘Big Heart Helpers’ in the playground.

 We have stalls to raise money at school events like the Autumn Fair.
-We run whole school competitions and find new and interesting ways to support the school and our chosen charity of the year (2016-17 being Cancer Research UK).
-This year our chosen charity is: Bath Cats and Dogs Home.
+We run whole school competitions and find new and interesting ways to support the school.

 They are as follows:

-Chair -Lilly, Secretary – Lily and Treasurer/Finance Officer – Kofie.
+Chair -Lewis, Secretary – Alister and Treasurer/Finance Officer – Sam.
 All other members are Class Representatives.

 We are proud to be part of Chirton ‘Big Heart’ School Council.